-This Quinoa and Kale Bowl from Vegan Meal Prep by JL Fields is a simple yet flavorful meal that’s easy to make and can be served either hot or cold.
+Quinoa and Kale Bowl is a simple yet flavorful meal that’s easy to make and can be served either hot or cold.
 It’s great for lunch on the go, and it also makes a delicious, light dinner.
 It’s vegan, gluten-free, and oil-free.
+You can find this recipe and more delicious recipes like it in JL Fields new book Vegan Meal Prep.

 My health coaching clients often tell me that they don’t have much time or energy to cook dinner once they get home from work in the evenings.
 I get it – so many of us have super busy schedules.
 I always suggest meal prepping by cutting vegetables and storing them in containers when they get home from the grocery store, cooking up a batch or two of beans and grains on the weekends, and preparing whatever they can in advance.